FredLackey/media-tools/README.md

 * WMA
 * WMV

-Currently under development.
-Helps provide mass-updating and housekeeping tasks while downloading music from services like Spotify and YouTube.

 ## Assumptions
 At the moment, the utility requires files to be named in a specific format: